Charud25/Animerecomender-2022/README.md

 3. Preparing data for consumption- Sonaeru (備える)
 4. Recommendation building phase — Tsukuru (作る)

-Combined these 4 pointers and created a highly accurate anime recomender system using content based and collaborative filtering.Used a dataset of information on user preference data from 73,516 users on 12,294 anime.After creating the model I have integrated it with the front end of the website which was built using ReactJS by using django framework and deployed the final app on Heroku cloud platform.
+Combined these 4 pointers and created a highly accurate anime recomender system using content based and collaborative filtering.
+Used a dataset of information on user preference data from 73,516 users on 12,294 anime.
+After creating the model I have integrated it with the front end of the website which was built using ReactJS by using django framework and deployed the final app on Heroku cloud platform.

  <!-- ACKNOWLEDGEMENTS -->